Serie A golden boy Icardi looking to shine on bigger stage | Malay Mail

 “Icardi is a complete striker and for his age shoulders so much responsibility.”

-Icardi was joint top scorer in Serie A last season with his 29 league goals.
+Icardi was joint top scorer in Serie A last season with 29 league goals.

 He was named Serie A Footballer of the Year last week, the first player not from Juventus to win since Zlatan Ibrahimovic with AC Milan in 2011.